mszekalski/Hang/README.md

 #### Polymorphic Associations

-In my database I chose to use polymorphic associations in two different places that effectivly organizes my data in a thoughtful way.
-Simply put, polymorphic assoications allow for association a piece of data with two seperate other pieces of data.
-I used them in my messages model, as well as in my memberships model.
-I chose this because it allowed me to properly associate a users membership with either a direct thread or a channel, as well as do the same with messages.
+The database uses polymorphic associations in two different places that organizes my data in a thoughtful way, by allowing direct threads and channels to be in seperate tables.
+Polymorphic assoications allow for a piece of data to be associated with multiple other pieces of data.
+I used them in my messages model and in my memberships model.
+This design decision was made to properly associate a user's membership with either a direct thread or a channel, as well as do the same with messages.

 ```
 belongs_to :chatable, :polymorphic => true